 - Drivers and riders must wear masks when delivering to our residents (some of those receiving meals have at risk health conditions).
 Please bring your own masks.

 - Drivers and riders must stay in their cars throughout the loading process.

 - Drivers in route to delivery should call the contact number and let them know you are on your way.
 Explain the process of deliveries:

 - Place the food on the doorstep or ground nearby, knock quickly to notify the resident of arrival and get back in your vehicle.
-Do not leave the food if there isn’t anyone home.
+(Do not leave the food if there isn’t anyone home.
 Please return any meals not delivered to the loading dock.)

 - Wish them a Happy Thanksgiving and finish your deliveries.

-- Volunteers assisting with loading cars will be limited to 10 volunteers at a time.
+- Volunteers assisting with loading cars will register for specific duties.

-- All car loaders must wear masks and gloves and use hand sanitizer.
+- All car loaders must wear masks and use hand sanitizer.
 Gloves will be provided and required for anyone handling food.

 Please contact Peggi Goss if you have questions regarding this registration at [email protected] or 979-696-4483 x113.
 Additional details will be emailed by Monday of Thanksgiving week.

 Please note any interaction with the general public poses an elevated risk of being exposed to COVID-19 and we cannot guarantee that you will not be exposed while in attendance at the event.